iit-DLSLab/dls2/modules/plugin/README.md

 In this way, the implementation of the software module can be independent from the DLS2 middleware.
 The user can therefore mainly focus on the development of its own software module, being agnostic with respect to the communication channel used to receive inputs and to send outputs.

-We can have periodic plugin, running at a specified frequency, or aperiodic plugin, such as services.
+We can have periodic plugin, running in real-time at a specified frequency, or aperiodic plugin, such as services.

 ### Periodic app plugin
 #### PeriodicAppPlugin class overview
-The PeriodicAppPlugin class is the interface that allows a software module to run periodically, while communicating with the DLS2 network.
-It can run in either REAL-TIME or BEST-EFFORT manner.
-The plugin of each module is implemented as a class inheriting from PeriodicAppPlugin.
+The PeriodicAppPlugin class is the interface that allows a software module to run periodically, while communicating with the DLS2 network and it runs with a real-time scheduling policy.
+The plugin of each module is implemented as a class inheriting from the PeriodicAppPlugin.
 This class allows the specific plugin to:
 * be loaded at runtime, through the *create_t* function
 * add inputs to the plugin, with the *buildInput* function
 * add outputs to the plugin, with the *buildOutput* function
+* define tasks (like initialization) to perform when the activation request is received, through the _checkActivation_ function
 * run periodically the *run* function
+* define what to do when closing (_unloading_) the plugin by means of _close()_ function
 * read/write all the inputs/outputs from/to the DLS2 network

-The *create_t*, *destroy_t* and *run* functions has to be implemented implemented in any class inheriting from PeriodicAppPlugin.
+The *create_t*, *destroy_t* and *run* functions has to be implemented in any class inheriting from PeriodicAppPlugin.
 See [How to write a periodic plugin](#how-to-write-a-periodic-plugin) section.

 When creating an input, the plugin performs two steps:
 * create a data reader, subscribed to the desired topic